Homeless Crisis Response System

 Housing Retention

-Returns to the homeless crisis system peaked in 2020 when hundreds of households needed homeless services again after previously exiting the system.
+Returns to homelessness peaked in 2020 when hundreds of households needed homeless services again after previously exiting the system.

-Despite the success of entering permanent housing, some people return to the homeless crisis system if they are at risk of becoming homeless again.
-Since 2020, return rates have decreased, and we are seeing fewer returns to the homeless crisis system within two years after individuals exit.
+Despite the success of entering permanent housing, some people return to homelessness.
+Since 2020, return rates have decreased, and we are seeing fewer returns to homelessness within two years after individuals exit.

 These dashboards are created by Pierce County as an informational resource on the issue of homelessness.